-A natural leader and organizer, the Honourable Bardish Chagger is devoted to inclusion and community building.
+A natural leader and organizer, the Honourable Bardish Chagger, member of Parliament for Waterloo, Ontario, is devoted to inclusion and community building.
 From assisting with recreational sports for kids to volunteering with seniors, she is committed to strengthening the bonds of the Waterloo community.

-In her role with the Kitchener-Waterloo Multicultural Centre, Minister Chagger has worked to foster diversity within the community, providing opportunities for social and economic engagement.
-As the executive assistant to former Member of Parliament Andrew Telegdi, she gained a deep understanding of the issues that are important to residents of Waterloo, including manufacturing, technology, and innovation.
+In her role with the Kitchener-Waterloo Multicultural Centre, Bardish has worked to foster diversity within the community, providing opportunities for social and economic engagement.
+As the executive assistant to former member of Parliament Andrew Telegdi, she gained a deep understanding of the issues that are important to residents of Waterloo, including manufacturing, technology and innovation.

-Passionate about community involvement, Minister Chagger has lent her support to many different causes and organizations including The Rotary Club of Waterloo, Interfaith Grand River, and the Workforce Planning Board of Waterloo Wellington Dufferin.
+Passionate about community involvement, Bardish has lent her support to many different causes and organizations, including The Rotary Club of Waterloo, Interfaith Grand River and the Workforce Planning Board of Waterloo Wellington Dufferin.
 She considers herself part of the Charter of Rights and Freedoms generation, and has participated in policy conferences on many issues, including the advancement of same-sex marriage rights and the national manufacturing strategy.

-Minister Chagger graduated from the University of Waterloo with a Bachelor of Science.
+Bardish graduated from the University of Waterloo with a bachelor of science.
 In 2012, The Waterloo Region Record recognized her as one of “40 under 40” who would lead the Region of Waterloo into the future.

-Minister Chagger served as a minister from 2015 to 2018, and is currently the Leader of the Government in the House of Commons.
+Bardish served as various ministers from 2015 to 2021 and as leader of the government in the House of Commons from 2016 to 2019.